-The shareholder and public can access the website www.greateasternlife.com for the latest media releases, financial results and other corporate information on the GEH group.
+The shareholder and public can access the website www.greateasternlife.com for the latest media releases, financial results and other corporate information on the Great Eastern Group.
 Great Eastern's vision and mission statements can also be found in the Company's website.
-One of the key roles of the Group Corporate Communications and Investor Relations Departments is to keep the market apprised of the GEH group's major corporate developments and financial performance through regular media releases, briefings and meetings with the media, analysts and fund managers.
+One of the key roles of the Great Eastern Group's Corporate Communications and Investor Relations Departments is to keep the market apprised of the Great Eastern Group's major corporate developments and financial performance through regular media releases, briefings and meetings with the media, analysts and fund managers.

-MANAGING STAKEHOLDER RELATIONSHIPS Engagement With Stakeholders
+MANAGING STAKEHOLDER RELATIONSHIPS

+Engagement With Stakeholders